bittremieux/spectrum_utils/docs/src/annotating.md

 ## Neutral losses

 Each of the above ions can also be automatically considered with a neutral loss (or gain).
-Neutral losses need to be specified by their identifier (molecular formula) and their mass difference:
+Neutral losses need to be specified by their molecular formula and mass difference:

 ```python
 spectrum.annotate_proforma(